Contact us — Available 24/7/365 (855) 3247-FLOOD · +1 855-324-7356

 All articles

-Fire and Smoke Damage Restoration: A Complete Guide for Homeowners
+Fire and Smoke Damage Restoration: Complete Homeowner Guide

-Fire and Smoke Damage Restoration: A Complete Guide for Homeowners
+Fire and Smoke Damage Restoration: Complete Homeowner Guide

 The flames are out, the fire trucks have left, and you are standing in front of your home.
 It is a moment of profound shock and disorientation.
 But while the immediate threat to your life has passed, the emergency regarding your property is far from over.
-Fire damage is arguably the most complex form of property destruction because it is rarely just fire; it is a chaotic combination of heat, smoke, soot, and the hundreds of gallons of water used to extinguish the blaze.
+Fire and smoke damage restoration is arguably the most complex form of property recovery because a fire is rarely just fire — it is a chaotic combination of heat, smoke, soot, and the hundreds of gallons of water used to extinguish the blaze.

-Restoring a home after a fire requires highly specialized chemistry, structural engineering knowledge, and meticulous execution.
-This comprehensive guide outlines exactly what you face and how the professional restoration process works.
+Professional fire damage restoration requires highly specialized chemistry, structural engineering knowledge, and meticulous execution.
+This comprehensive guide outlines exactly what you face and how the professional fire and smoke restoration process works — from the first emergency board-up call through final reconstruction.

 Understanding the Types of Damage